-REGULATIONS FOR THE ADMINISTRATION OF MEDICATION TO STUDENTS
+REGULATIONS FOR THE ADMINISTRATION OF MEDICATIONS TO STUDENTS

-I. GOVERNING POLICY: JHCD: ADMINISTERING MEDICATIONS TO STUDENTS
+I. GOVERNING POLICY: JHCD: ADMINISTERING MEDICATION TO STU-DENTS

-II.
+H.II.
 GENERAL PROCEDURES

-Prescription medications and over-the-counter (OTC) medications are administered to students in ACPS when medication is required during the school day or at school activities in order to maintain a student's health, support student learning, or intervene in a medical emergency.
+Prescription medications and over-the-counter (OTC) medications shall beare administered to students in ACPS when medication is required during the school day or at school activities in order to maintain a student's health, support student learning, or intervene in a medical emergency.

-For students with disabilities and those who have been afforded accommodations under Section 504 of the Rehabilitation Act of 1973 to provide them with access to a Free Appropriate Public Education (FAPE), all medications are administered in accordance with the student's Individualized Education Program (IEP), 504 Plan, and/or Individualized Healthcare Plan (IHP).
+For students with disabilities and those who have been afforded accommodations under Section 504 of the Rehabilitation Act of 1973 to provide them with access to a Free Appropriate Public Education (FAPE), all medications shall-beare administered in accordance with the student's Individualized Education Program (IEP), 504 Plan, and/or Individualized Healthcare Plan (IHP).

 III.
-PRESCRIPTION MEDICATIONS
+H. PRESCRIPTION MEDICATIONS